nixxcode/jvm-brotli/PROJECT_STRUCTURE.md

 Once you have these pre-requisites installed, simply run `mvn package` from the project root.

-This will build both the Java and C++ code, and will copy the native library to classpath so it can be loaded and called from Java.
+This will build both the Java and C++ code, and will copy the compiled native library to classpath so it can be loaded and called from Java.

-Windows users will likely need to run the usual "vcvarsall.bat" (x86 or x64 depending on platform) in their cmd instance before running the above build command, as this temporarily sets Windows environment variables to allow for C++ compiling via command line.
+**Windows users** will likely need to run the usual "vcvarsall.bat" (x86 or x64 depending on platform) in their cmd instance before running the above build command, as this temporarily sets Windows environment variables to allow for C++ compiling via command line.
 Failure to do this first will likely result in build errors with CMake complaining about missing compilers.